TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/readme.md

 When someone is hateful, it has a knock-on effect.
 It gets carried along to someone else, who carries it on to someone else, and so on.

-I struggle to think about how many chains of transphobia I started:
+I struggle to think about how many cycles of transphobia I've started:

-It only takes one person to start a chain.
+It only takes one person to start a cycle.

-Likewise, it only takes one person to stop a chain.
+Likewise, it only takes one person to stop a cycle.
 And that person............... could be you.

+## Humour

+One way of breaking the cycle is through humour.
+By satirising, parodying, mocking the transphobia... its power gets weaker.

 <br>